OliCyrus/olicyrus.github.io/index.md

 ## About me

-My name is Andrey and I'm 23 and I currently live in Borisov, Belarus.
+My name is Andrey, I'm 23 and I currently live in Borisov, Belarus.
 I studied at Belarusian State Technological University, faculty of information technology and graduated from it in 2017.
 I made my thesis software by using C#, so I decided to continue improving my coding skills with this programming language.

 ## Interests